2026 IIHF U18 Women's World Championship

-The 2026 IIHF U18 Women's World Championship will be the 18th U18 Women's World Championship in ice hockey.
+The 2026 IIHF U18 Women's World Championship was the 18th U18 Women's World Championship in ice hockey.

 Top Division

-The Top Division tournament will be played in Membertou and Sydney, Canada, from 10 to 18 January 2026.
+The Top Division tournament was played in Membertou and Sydney, Nova Scotia, Canada, from 10 to 18 January 2026.

 Host selection

 On 3 January 2025, Canada and the IIHF signed an agreement handing five IIHF women's competitions between 2026 and 2030 to Canada.

 Participants

-Eight teams will take part in the competition.
-Hungary will return for the first time since 2014.
-They will replace Japan, who were immediately relegated back to the Division I after finishing last in 2025.
+Eight teams took part in the competition.
+Hungary returned for the first time since 2014.
+They replaced Japan, who were immediately relegated back to the Division I after finishing last in 2025.